Correlophus sarasinorum: Description

 Since there is a considerable variation in snout-to-vent length (SVL) of C. sarasinorum, which ranges from 3.5 to 5.5 inches (9 to 14 centimeters), it has been suggested that more than one subspecies exists; there is no universal consensus on this point.
 The basic color of the suras gecko is brown to gray.
 Two color patterns exist.
 A white spotted version is the recessive trait, and a white "V" pattern is the dominant trait.
 The gecko's appearance has often been described as similar to a large Correlophus ciliatus, with larger eyes.

 Habitat

 The preferred natural habitats of C. sarasinorum are forest and shrubland, at altitudes of 20–600 m.

 Behavior

 C. sarasinorum is nocturnal, and less arboreal than the other Rhacodactylus (sensu lato) geckos.
 It is often found hiding under the leaf litter or under loose bark.
 This species has an animal instinct of sleeping on top of plants or in small trees face up preventing the common FTS (Floppy Tail Syndrome) caused by the gecko sleeping upside down.

 Diet

-C. sarasinorum is an omnivore and is also considered to be frugiverous.
+C. sarasinorum is an omnivore and is also considered to be frugivorous.
 In the wild it eats insects and fruit.